green-striped-gecko/dartR/README.md

 ## Citation

 Please acknowledge dartR if you use it in your study.
-Enter the following in the R console to retrieve the citation information:
+Copy the following to the R console to retrieve the citation information:

 ``` r
 citation("dartR")